-Mileage affects everything from how much you pay for a car to the cost of car insurance.
+Mileage affects everything from how much you pay for a car to the cost of car insurance premium.

 Most insurers ask for an estimated annual mileage when you buy car cover.

-Insurers use these brackets to work out how frequently you drive, and your risk of getting into an accident.
+Insurers use these brackets to work out how frequently you drive, and from that they estimate your risk of getting into an accident.

 Generally speaking, car policies are more expensive if your mileage is high.